AirshipCMS/Docs/Development-Guide.md

        └── root.html
 ```

-You are now ready to [`airship serve`](/documentation/view/airship-cli-commands#user-content-airship-serve) your site locally.

 ### 3. Serve
 To view what your site looks like locally, run `airship serve` in your projects root directory, then navigate to `http://localhost:9001` in your browser.

 This will render any changes you have locally that are not necessarily published on the site.
 When you make changes, you typically won't have to restart the server.
 However, if the server must be restarted, simply exit the terminal process and rerun the `airship serve` command.

-You are now ready to start developing your site.

 ### 4. Developing
-To start developing your site, make a change to the `root.html` file within the `/compartments/templates` directory and save, then refresh the page in your browser at `http://localhost:9001` to see the update.
+Make changes to files within the `/compartments/templates` directory and save, then refresh the page in your browser at `http://localhost:9001` to see the update.

-Any changes made locally are viewable when running `airship serve`, and won't be published on your actual site until you explicitly run the [`airship launch`](/documentation/view/airship-cli-commands#user-content-airship-launch) command.
-Changes made in the Admin portal, however, will be available on your public site immediately.
+Any changes made locally to files and templates won't be published on your actual site until you explicitly run the `airship launch` command.
+Changes made in the Admin portal, however, will be immediately visible on your and launched site.

+You can customize your development workflow to use pre-processors, scss, Angular, React, node, and many other frontend tools.
+As long as the output files end up in `/compartments/templates` and `/compartments/assets` you are good to go.
+For more extensive applications, you will need to set up SPA Routes in the Admin Panel to create custom handlers for page routing.

 To view some examples of development workflow, check out the [Boilerplates & Examples](/documentation/view/boilerplates-examples) in our Docs.

 ### 5. Launch
-When you are ready to publish the new changes to your live site at `http://yoursubdomain.airshipcms.io`, remember to back up your changes, then run the `airship launch` command in your projects root directory.
+When you are ready to publish changes to your live site at `http://mysite.airshipcms.io`, remember to back up your files, then run the `airship launch` command in your project root directory.

-This will show a list of actions being requested to update the live site, then prompt whether or not it's okay to make those changes.
-Enter `y` if these are okay.
+This will show a list of actions being requested to update the live site, then show a prompt to publish those changes.
+Enter `y`.

-You should now be able to see your most recent changes at `http://yoursubdomain.airshipcms.io`.

-Check out the documentation for more information about the [`airship launch`](/documentation/view/airship-cli-commands#user-content-airship-launch) command.
+That's it!
+Your site changes will be launched to `http://mysite.airshipcms.io`.